kayatsa/sims-renamer/README.md

 Currently, this is only a script, not an executable.
 Therefore, you will need to run the script using Python 3.

+To ensure that you have all packages needed to run this script successfully, enter this command while working in the project's directory:

+`pip install -r requirements.txt`

 ## Usage

 This script is meant to rename Sims 4 screenshots since the default file name does not allow them to be ordered alphabetically and chronologically at the same time.